All Grade Calculator

 When instructors curve grades

-A grade curve is a uniform adjustment instructors apply when an assessment was harder than intended.
-The most common forms are a flat point bump (everyone's raw score goes up by the same amount) or a flat percentage bump (everyone's percentage goes up by the same amount).
-Both preserve relative ranking — the curve just shifts everyone up.
+A grade curve is a uniform adjustment instructors apply when a test was harder than intended or when the class average falls well below the expected target.
+The two most common forms are a flat point bump, where everyone's raw score increases by the same number of points, and a flat percentage bump, where everyone's percentage increases by the same amount.
+Both preserve relative ranking; they just shift the whole class up together.

 Worked examples